 |Also a 2013 film about Harry Potter's double life as a poet.|

 Your darlings are all the things you think you've done really well.
-If someone else also says you did them well, maybe you wave the gun in their face and tell them that it's their lucky day, but chances are, you need to take them out behind the chemical shed.
+If someone else also says you nailed them....well then maybe tell them that it's their lucky day.
+Chances are, though, you need to take them out behind the chemical shed.

 8- Not all criticism is created equal.